Discover the Diverse Marine Life: Great Barrier Reef Animals on Liveaboard Adventures

 Australia’s Great Barrier Reef is home to an abundance of sea life

-Recognised as a wonder of the modern world and an important World Heritage Site.
+Recognised as a wonder of the modern world and a famous World Heritage Site.

-With more than 1500 species of Great Barrier Reef fish, the water is teaming with activity and beauty.
+With more than 1500 species of Great Barrier Reef fish, the water is teeming with activity and beauty.

-The fish of the Great Barrier Reef are extremely diverse and you’ll even find rare marine life, whales, dolphins and much more.
+The fish of the Great Barrier Reef are incredibly diverse, and you’ll even find rare marine life, whales, dolphins and much more.

 The Great Barrier Reef marine life is the highlight of any trip to the reef system, as well as the vibrant hard and soft corals.

 At the Great Barrier Reef, you’ll see red bass, which is the oldest living fish in the reef with a lifespan of 50 years.

 You’ll also see the biggest fish in the reef, the whale shark.
-Coral trout are an interesting fish that you’ll find at the reef as they change sex as they grow and live up to 16 years!
+Coral trout is a fish that you’ll find at the reef as they change sex as they grow and live up to 16 years!

 In addition to the fish of the Great Barrier Reef, you’ll also discover six of the seven species of sea turtles.

 You’ll even see the largest sea turtle, the Leatherback.

 If you’re lucky, you’ll see the sea turtles lay their eggs on the shore.

 The Great Barrier Reef’s marine life also includes 30 species of dolphins, whales and porpoises.

 You’ll see a variety of dolphins, including Indo-pacific humpback dolphins and Irrawaddy dolphins.

 You’ll also spot a few octopus, cuttlefish and squid.

 Of course, the Great Barrier Reef fish aren’t the only reason the reef system is among the most highly sought scuba diving destination.

-The hard and soft coral formations are a top attraction too, which are actually living animals, not rocks and plants like many believe.
+The hard and soft coral formations are a top attraction, too, which are living animals.

-The Great Barrier Reef’s marine life is a spectacular in itself, offering ample opportunities to witness nature at its finest.
+The Great Barrier Reef’s marine life is spectacular in itself, offering ample opportunities to witness nature at its finest.

 The breathtaking and colourful collection of Great Barrier Reef animals offer an unforgettable experience that won’t be matched anywhere else in the world.